 Any of these types of conditions can cause difficulties or pain in swallowing liquids, foods or even saliva.

 A person with dysphagia is also at risk of aspiration, where food or liquid enters the airway which can lead to pneumonia or other chronic illnesses., and can be life threatening if not treated properly.
-Embarrassment and social isolation is also a significant consideration as people with dysphagia are more likely to avoid social interaction, especially where food and drink is concerned.
+Embarrassment and social isolation are also a significant consideration for people with dysphagia.
+They are more likely to avoid social interaction, where food and drink are concerned.

 Anyone with swallowing difficulties needs to see a qualified speech-language pathologist who will conduct a thorough swallow assessment, and assist them to understand their needs, provide swallowing advice and modify diets or fluids where necessary.
-For more information visit: http://www.speechpathologyaustralia.org.au
+For more information on Speech Pathology visit here: http://www.speechpathologyaustralia.org.au

 To view more information on the best product for thickening fluids.Click for more